SpencerLong0624/Split/README.md

 5. For current version of the app, each item can be assigned to only one friend.
 6. Scanning a receipt <br/>
-<b> Note: Receipt Images with only .jpg format will work </b> <br/>
+<b> Note: Receipt Scanning peformance differs between file types and receipt structure.</b> <br/>
-<b> Our Receipt Scanner works best with 'Giant Eagle' receipts.
-Its best to use a Giant Eagle receipt when testing, though other receipts will give a fairly accurate output too </b> <br/>
+<b> We found that our Receipt Scanner works best with 'Giant Eagle' receipts and jpg files.
+Its best to use a Giant Eagle receipt when testing, though other receipts will give a fairly accurate output too.
+Apple saves images as .png or .jpeg, which should output relatively accurate results. </b> <br/>
   * Take a picture of your receipt or download from the Internet (.jpg format)
 * Drag the Image in the gallery of the app simmulator
 <img width="1047" alt="Screenshot 2022-12-06 at 10 06 38 PM" src="https://user-images.githubusercontent.com/54990502/206078553-2fc57d8e-34b1-41bf-8679-9908287baa2a.png">